Grace Period

 However, you could pay off all or part of your credit card balance with a personal loan.
 Some lenders are even willing to use your loan to directly pay your creditors on your behalf.
 Most personal loans will have a fixed interest rate and a fixed payment amount, making it easier for you to manage your payments.

+Paying at least the minimum due on time each month is very important since late payments could hurt your credit score and result in late fees or other consequences.
 But the minimum payments on revolving debt might not be enough to make a dent in the balance, especially if you're continuing to borrow against your credit line or you've got a high interest rate.

-Credit card minimum payments are so low, it could take years or decades to pay off the balance—so rather than a revolving door, you could end up on an endless hamster wheel of debt.
+Credit card minimum payments are so low, that it could take years or decades to pay off the balance—so rather than a revolving door, you could end up on an endless hamster wheel of debt.
 If you pay more than the minimum, you could save money on interest charges and reduce your debt faster.

 Related Articles